 Lensa cons:

-Lensa is probably best known for its Magic Avatar feature, which trains a Stable Diffusion model using a series of selfies to generate a collection of wacky AI portraits.
+Lensa is probably best known for its Magic Avatar feature, which trains a generative image model on a series of your selfies to generate a collection of wacky AI portraits.
 That part of it works exactly as described, though I'm not sure it strictly counts as photo editing.
-Still, the rest of Lensa's AI features are more than enough to get it on this list as the best mobile photo editor
+Still, the rest of Lensa's AI features are more than enough to get it on this list as the best mobile photo editor.

-It has a Magic Retouch tool that can automatically identify and tune up portraits with either a Morning, Day Look, Go Out look, or full-on Glam look.
+It has a Magic AI tool that can automatically identify and tune up portraits with a range of looks from subtle to full-on glam.
 It works, and the results are far better than they sound, especially if you're wearing makeup.
-It's also got slightly less AI-driven skin, face, and makeup retouching tools that can help you fine-tune things.
+There's only one set of AI filters (called Hollywood) that you can't use for free.
+Lensa also has slightly less AI-driven skin, face, and makeup retouching tools that can help you fine-tune things.

 What about AI art generators?